SamuSonoIo/SamuSonoIo/README.md

 I'm a full stack developer from Italy, working on multiple Web Apps and some personal projects from time to time.

-I enjoy building useful, fast, and thoughtful software—from backend APIs to responsive UIs.
+I enjoy building useful, fast, and thoughtful software, from backend APIs to responsive UIs.

 → [**Check out my portfolio**](https://www.samueledamico.com/) to explore my work and background.